deadlysyn/neovimrc/README.md

 need to remember `PlugInstall` and `PlugClean`.
 Installation is a breeze, and the install script will take care of it for you.

-A future effort may refactor using [dein](https://github.com/Shougo/dein.vim), or perhaps [native package management](https://shapeshed.com/vim-packages) since that's a thing now.
+A future effort may refactor using [dein](https://github.com/Shougo/dein.vim) since it's reportedly faster, or perhaps [native package management](https://shapeshed.com/vim-packages) since that's a thing now and fewer dependencies are awesome.

 ### Included Plugins

-Read over the documentation for each of the included plugins for usage information.
+Read over the documentation for each of the included plugins for usage information...
+Custom/common keymaps will be documented below.

 - [ack.vim](https://github.com/mileszs/ack.vim): Vim plugin for the Perl module / CLI script 'ack' (used for alias and command definitions, with `ackprg` mapped to `ag --vimgrep`)
 - [deoplete](https://github.com/Shougo/deoplete.nvim): Dark powered asynchronous completion framework for neovim/Vim8